-Reintegration that contributes to development, peacebuilding and a broad palette of post-conflict interventions should orientate projects in a way that uncovers avenues for reconciliation that account for community dynamics, and determines what elements of pre-conflict life gave communities their cohesion.
+Reintegration that contributes to development, peacebuilding and a broad palette of post-conflict interventions should orient projects to uncover avenues for reconciliation that account for community dynamics, and determines what elements of pre-conflict life gave communities their cohesion.
 This refers to systems and institutions such as civil infrastructure, attitudes, shared values and interests, common experiences, symbols and community events, all of which can be supported under the umbrella of reintegration.

 International actors are increasingly working with national governments and local authorities in formulating bottom-up, non-military community engagement strategies that work on preventing armed conflict.
-These may include community violence reduction programmes implemented in support of release and reintegration, and focused on the reduction of violence within a community through the prevention of recruitment by armed groups.
-Other strategies may also include local projects focused on the protection of civilians.
+These may include community violence reduction programs implemented in support of release and reintegration, and focused on the reduction of violence within a community through the prevention of recruitment by armed groups.
+45 Other strategies may also include local projects focused on the protection of civilians.